Chicken Vindaloo

 chicken vindaloo.

 Some people think Indian food is the most intimidating cuisine to make at home, but I’m here to tell you nothing could be further from the truth.
-After spending a year living in India, I’m going to showcase all the delicious recipes I’ve learned- starting with my favorite chicken vindaloo.
+After spending a year living in India, I’m going to showcase all the delicious recipes I’ve learned from my host mom, Parvarti, including this chicken vindaloo.

 The secret to that fiery restaurant-style flavor is in the spices: dry-roasted to unlock their oils, then blended into a tangy curry paste that coats every bite.
 From there, it’s just a quick simmer until dinner is ready.